 You could.
 Coconut milk makes it extra rich, but you could easily replace it with any creamy plant-based milk.
 You might need a little less to get the right consistency so add it gradually.
 And you can switch the coconut sugar for brown sugar.
 Hope you enjoy it!

 You've outdone yourself, Mel!
-This looks and sounds SO GOOD!
-So perfect for the holidays.
+This was SO GOOD!

 A Virtual Vegan says